-Assumed rates of mortality were obtained from the Pub-2010 Above Median Mortality Tables (Amount-Weighted) projected generationally with MP-2020 improvement scale.
+Assumed rates of mortality were obtained from the Pub-2010 Mortality Tables projected generationally with scale MP-2020.
 These assumptions are applied to all periods included in the measurement.

 Investment Rate of Return

 The long-term expected rate of return on pension plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.